-The use of endogenously generated instruments (IVX filter) is employed for the purpose of filtering out the unknown form of persistence in the regressors of each quantile predictive regression used in the two-stage estimation procedure.
-In practice, the ideal IV has to meet two requirements: it is correlated with the endogenous regressor via an explainable and validated relationship (relevance relationship), yet uncorrelated with the structural error (exclusion restriction).
+\end{itemize} The use of endogenously generated instruments (IVX filter\footnote{The ideal IV has to meet two requirements: it is correlated with the endogenous regressor via an explainable and validated relationship (relevance relationship), yet uncorrelated with the structural error (exclusion restriction).}) is employed for the purpose of filtering out the unknown form of persistence in the regressors of each quantile predictive regression used in the two-stage estimation procedure.

 Regarding identification issues of the risk measure pair $( \mathsf{VaR}, \mathsf{CoVaR})$ are discussed in several studies such as \cite{AB2016covar}, \cite{hardle2016tenet}, \cite{patton2019dynamic}.
 Moreover, \cite{fissler2023backtesting} mention that although there is no real-valued scoring function associated with risk measure pairs and propose to consider a $\mathbb{R}^2-$valued scoring function in the closely related context of forecast evaluation.
 Nevertheless, our estimation method does not rely on the score function estimation approach, thereby the statistical elicitability property of the risk measure pair facilitates econometric estimation.
 We also avoid using copula correction methods (see, \cite{yang2022addressing} among others), since within the setting of nonstationary predictive regression models, the IVX filtration of \cite{phillipsmagdal2009econometric} has been found to be robust to abstract degree of persistence.
 In addition to the proposed two-stage algorithm for the joint estimation of the risk measure pair, as well as asymptotic theory analysis of estimators and their covariance matrices, our framework allows to study statistical inference issues which we leave for future research\footnote{The related statistical inference aspects we refer to here is the \textit{subvector inference problem} which is commonly examined in the linear instrumental variables regression model.